klange/toaruos/README.md

 While we only officially support QEMU, other environments - including actual hardware - should work given the appropriate tools.
 If you are eager to try とあるOS from a real machine, please use GRUB 2 and ensure that you provide the correct graphics payload options.
 You may find a sample GRUB configuration the `image-builder` directory.

 ### User Accounts ###
 The default root password is `toor`.
 There is also a regular user `local` with password `local`.
 While general system security is lacking, most system-modifying calls to the kernel require root privileges.
 When booting directly to a graphical terminal, the system will run in single-user mode and automatically log in as root.
 When running in graphical or VGA-terminal mode, a login screen is presented.

 ### Cygwin ###
 With some work, とあるOS is also known to build successfully under cygwin.
 Instructions are forthcoming.

+### Making modifications
+If you have made modifications to the kernel or userspace, `make` will suffice to build a new image and kernel. `build.sh` should only be used once when first cloning.
+If you have made modifications to the system call bindings for newlib, run `rebuild-newlib.sh` from the `toolchain` directory, then rebuild userspace applications as necessray.

 ### Prebuilt Images ###
 Unfortunately, we are no longer able to host prebuilt images through GitHub.
 We are exploring other options for distributing pre-built images and are also working to provide an ISO distribution.

 ### Building an Image for VirtualBox, etc. ###
 An experimental, unsupported image building tool that will produce a "production-ready" image, including GRUB 2, is provided in the `image-builder` directory.
 The script, `create-image.sh`, must be run as root and will produce a 1GB raw disk image which be converted to other formats as needed.

 ## Troubleshooting
 If you have any issues at all while attempting to build とあるOS, or you would like help building on an unsupported platform, please join us on IRC (`#toaruos@irc.freenode.net`).
 Problems encountered while using the build scripts in an unsupported environment will not be considered bugs until thoroughly examined.

 ## Dependencies ##